 In 2015, Governor Malloy proposed a 30-year, \$100 billion transportation initiative to modernize Connecticut's infrastructure.
 In conjunction with that proposal the Governor established the Transportation Finance Panel and appointed its members consisting of experts in transportation, finance and economic development.
 The panel was charged with examining funding options and developing recommendations for the implementation of Governor Malloy's transportation initiative and on January 15, 2016 the panel presented its report to the Governor.
 In 2015, legislation created a new statutory transportation "lock box" which established the Special Transportation Fund as a perpetual fund, the resources of which are to remain in the Special Transportation Fund to be expended solely for transportation purposes, including the payment of debt service.
 All sources of moneys required by State law to be credited to the Special Transportation Fund after June 29, 2015 are to continue to be credited to such fund to the extent the State collects or receives such moneys.
 Further, in 2017, the General Assembly approved a resolution which created a new statutory transportation "lock box", and proposed that an amendment to the Constitution of the State to that effect be presented to the electors at the general election to be held on November 6, 2018.
-In addition, in his budget proposal on February 5, 2018, the Governor included several revenue changes to the Special Transportation Fund in order to continue to fund the Let's Go CT transportation infrastructure initiative.
-These include (i) increasing the gasoline tax by seven cents over four years, (ii) accelerating transfer of the motor vehicles sales tax to the Special Transportation Fund by two years, (iii) imposing a new tire fee of three dollars beginning in Fiscal Year 2019, (iv) eliminating transfers to the school bus seat belt account in Fiscal Year 2020 and (v) instituting statewide electronic tolling in Fiscal Year 2023.
+In connection with the Fiscal Year 2019 midterm budget adjustments, the General Assembly passed into law, the acceleration of the transfer of the motor vehicles sales tax to the Special Transportation Fund by two years.